aeternity/protocol/channels/ON-CHAIN.md

 want to post them at all.
 Thus the accumulative balances of the accounts in the slash transaction can be lower than the channel balance persisted on-chain.

-The payload can be either empty or a signed transaction.
+The payload can be either empty or an authenticated by both off-chain state transaction.

 #### Empty payload